As if the pandemic, hurricanes, and wildfires weren’t enough, 2020 seems to have yet another horror up its sleeve: the fire tornado.

-- Earth movement, such as an earthquake, sinkhole, and mudflow.
+- Earth movements, such as an earthquake, sinkholes, and mudflow.

 - Water damage from flood, sewer backup, or water seeping in through the foundation.

-- Demolition of your home required by law to bring it to code.
+- Demolition of your home is required by law to bring it to code.

 - Seizure or demolition by a government agency or authority.